AP Biology (G9 & Up)

 AP Language and Composition Prep (G7 &up)

-This 14-week class is a great introduction for students who plan to enroll in AP English Language and Composition in the 25-26 school year.
+This class is a great introduction for students who plan to enroll in AP English Language and Composition in the 25-26 school year.
 Students will become familiar with the exam format and will learn how to approach the three essay types they will encounter on the exam: synthesis, rhetorical analysis, and argument.
 In addition to crafting their own essays, students will practice reading and scoring sample student essays using College Board rubrics.
 Gaining familiarity with each rubric and being able to recognize what constitutes a strong essay will enable students to approach each essay with greater direction and confidence.
 Throughout the 10 weeks, students will also be introduced to various effective writing strategies and will have multiple opportunities to put those strategies into action.

 Students can expect to complete about 2-3 hours of homework per week.
 Each week, students will complete a timed essay outside of class (40 minutes), which they will share digitally with the instructor by 5pm each Monday.
 Students will receive feedback on their essays by 5pm each Tuesday and will be expected to review that feedback before class on Wednesday.
 Students will also complete other homework tasks aimed at strengthening their writing skills.